Laid down a piece of cardstock as flooring, everything looks good so far. |

 One thing that I was really determined to accomplish in the model was to make sure my doors and windows were actually operational.
 I wanted my sliding doors to actually slide, so I had done some research beforehand on how they may work.
 Some of them mechanisms were more difficult to implement in my model because it is smaller to work with, however I found out that using grooves in the foamcore may work.

-My research on grooves of sliding doors consists of the
+My research on grooves of sliding doors consists of the use of Google images |

 Trial run with tape, do these walls work?
+(Apparently not, had to cut down on some measurements) |

-Thursday 24 October 2013
+Thursday, 24 October 2013

 Walls Everywhere!